 included in the dep-aix-xxxx.tar.gz file.
 The .gz file was download when the xCAT Management Node was setup.
-To install the package, go to the directory where the gz file was untared and use the following command:
+To install the package, go to the directroy where the gz file was untared and use the following command:

-rpm -i unixODBC-\
+rpm-i unixODBC-\

-When a new a new DB2 instance is created on AIX, DB2 places a copy of the ODBC DB2 driver into the database instance directory: <DB2INSTANCE\HOME>/ sqllib/lib/libdb2.a, where in our process <DB2INSTANCE\HOME> is /var/lib/db2.
+When a new a new DB2 instance is created on AIX, DB2 places a copy of the ODBC DB2 driver into the database instance directory: <DB2INSTANCE\HOME>/sqllib/lib/libdb2.a cd /var/lib/db2/sqllib/lib ar -x libdb2.a